logo

 I turned to my brother with a feeling of dread, and as the realization dawned on him, he returned my look with one of horror.

-“No…this can’t be right.”
+“No… This can’t be right.”

 “Max, I don’t want to do this,” I said, trying to hold back my tears.
+I wasn’t ready, and certainly not for Alpha Ekon.

 Max pulled me behind him and threw his hands out.